How Workers' Compensation and Disability Benefits Work

 Are you unable to work because of an injury or illness?
 If so, you may be eligible to receive workers' compensation or disability benefits.

+Workers’ compensation benefits include payment for lost wages and medical bills.
 However, you will only be paid a portion (usually two-thirds) of your salary.
 The first step in filing a claim is to notify your employer.
 Your employer should be able to supply you with the forms needed to file a claim.
-If they can't, contact your state’s Workers' Compensation Office immediately.
+If they can't, contact your state’s workers' compensation office immediately.

-California, Hawaii, New Jersey, New York, and Rhode Island have state-sponsored disability programs.
+California, Hawaii, New Jersey, New York, Rhode Island, and Puerto Rico have state-sponsored disability programs.
 These programs are typically short-term, and the benefit amounts are low.
 In New York, for example, the weekly benefit amount is 50% of the employee's average weekly wage, up to $170 for a maximum of 26 weeks.

 Your employer, both in these states and in the rest of the country, may also voluntarily provide additional disability coverage.
 So, if you are unable to work, your first step should be to inquire as to what insurance your employer provides.
 If you have your own disability coverage, file a claim with that insurance company as well.